TaylorJadin/jadin.me/content/posts/2022/on-the-edtech-angst/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RRKJiM9Njr8?start=167" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[^3]: If you are new to the idea of RSS, I really like [Joe Murphy's post](https://tweedyimpertinence.josephmurphy.name/tech-tips/joes-tech-tip-tracking-blogs/) thats a couple years old but still a good intro.
+[^3]: If you are new to RSS, I really like [Joe Murphy's post](https://tweedyimpertinence.josephmurphy.name/tech-tips/joes-tech-tip-tracking-blogs/) thats a couple years old but still a good intro.
 I like to use Feedbin for its excellent web reader and newsletter collecdting features, but you can self-host stuff like FreshRSS or Tiny Tiny RSS, or use free options like Feedly!